 The KENCO Magna-Site™ is a magnetic liquid level indicator used to determine the volume of liquid contained within a vessel.
-Because the Magna-Site™ eliminates the need for glass, high pressure applications and hazardous locations are protected from the danger of a chemical spill due to glass failure.
+Because the Magna-Site™ eliminates the need for glass, high pressure applications and hazardous locations are protected from the danger of a chemical spill due to potential glass failure.

 The KENCO Magna-Site™ utilizes three major components: the gauge housing chamber, the magnetic float and the magnetic flag assembly.
 The gauge housing chamber is mounted adjacent to the side of the vessel.
 It is constructed to withstand the same temperatures and pressures as the tank itself.
 It is equipped with the appropriate tank mounting connections for easy installation and to allow equalization of liquid level in tank and gauge.